KaneCheshire/Communicator/README.md

 You can use a `Context` to keep things in sync between devices, which makes it perfect for preferences. `Context`s are not suitable for messaging or sending large data.

-Lastly, you can update your watchOS complication from your iOS by transferring a `ComplicationInfo`.
+Lastly, you can update your watchOS complication from your iOS app by transferring a `ComplicationInfo`.
 You get a limited number of `ComplicationInfo` transfers a day, and you can easily query the remaining number of transfers available by getting the `currentWatchState` object and inspecting the `numberOfComplicationInfoTransfersAvailable` property.

 ## Usage